All Episodes

 They don't do anything useful for innocent Americans.

-They their entire focus is falsifying evidence and running false flags and and uh setting up mock terror plots uh to blame whoever's on their target list, which uh has been conservatives until Trump got into office, and now it's going to be leftists or it's gonna be Muslims or whoever.
+Their entire focus is falsifying evidence and running false flags and setting up mock terror plots to blame whoever's on their target list, which has been conservatives until Trump got into office.

-And they're like, see, we thwarted a left-wing LGBT terror plot, you know.
+And they're like, see, we thwarted a left-wing LGBT terror plot, you know?

 Yeah, I don't believe it.

-Now, you know, look, for sure there are left-wing terrorists who want to carry out you know sabotage operations and things like that.
+Now, you know, look, for sure, there are left-wing terrorists who want to carry out, you know, sabotage operations and things like that.

 And we may be seeing some of that already.

-There's some uh fiber optics cables have been cut.
+Some fiber optics cables have been cut.

-Um we could see some left-wing sabotage operations that are genuine.
+We could see some left-wing sabotage operations that are genuine.

 In fact, I am expecting to see some of that.